vexide/internal-documentation/src/simulators/protocol.md

 ## Specification

 This specification details the Vexide Simulator Protocol, used by tools in the vexide ecosystem to achieve interoperability between simulators and their frontend.
-It is primarily intended to inform developers of libraries creating software compatible with tools utilizing the protocol.
+It is primarily intended to inform library developers creating software intended to be compatible with tools utilizing the Protocol.

 ### Requirements